Nyc0/nextjs-blog/posts/Tesla-tracker.md

 - Model X
 - [Model Y](https://nyc0.github.io/nextjs-blog/mdy)

-# How to they work?
+# How do they work?

 The pages reliese on two components.
 1. Collect information: a python script using request and selenium loads the web page and browse through the DOM component based on my initial analysis.
 The script collects the data in a JSON object, which get saved on completion.